plan-player-analytics/Plan/Plan/json-endpoints.md

 Endpoints for tab specific number data, processed for display.

-Required parameters: `serverName` or `serverUUID`
+Required parameters: `server`

 Parameter|Expected value|Description
 --|--|--
-`serverName` | Name of a Plan server | Used for identifying Plan server that the data should be about `serverUUID` | UUID of a Plan server | Used for identifying Plan server that the data should be about
+`server` | Name or UUID of a Plan server | Used for identifying Plan server that the data should be about

 #### `GET /v1/serverOverview` - Server Overview tab